mozman/ezdxf/docs/source/path.rst

     A :class:`Path` can not represent a point.
 A :class:`Path` with only a start point yields no vertices!

-.. versionchanged:: 0.16
-    Refactored the module :mod:`ezdxf.render.path` into the subpackage :mod:`ezdxf.path`.

 The usability of the :class:`Path` class expanded by the introduction of the reverse conversion from :class:`Path` to DXF entities (LWPOLYLINE, POLYLINE, LINE), and many other tools in `ezdxf` v0.16.
 To emphasize this new usability, the :class:`Path` class has got its own subpackage :mod:`ezdxf.path`.

-.. versionadded:: 0.17
-    Added the :meth:`Path.move_to` command and :term:`Multi-Path` support.

 .. glossary::